edbullen/DockerSpark245/README_KAFKA.md

 ## Part 1 - Java Install ##

-Install JRE that is suitable for the versions of Zookeeper and Kafka that will used.
+Install JDK that is suitable for the versions of Zookeeper and Kafka that will used.

+- Install the **JDK**, not JRE version of Java.

-The example versions in this note are run with Java 1.8
+The example versions in this note are run with Java 1.8:

 ```
 $ java -version